benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 **An example is provided showing how to linearize the robot's deformations when one or more forces are applied to it.**

-# Contents and requirements
+## Information and requirements

 **This code requires "Matlab R2023a", or a more recent version, as well as the installation of the "Optimization Toolbox".
-There are two mains folders associated to the differents kind of robots : "Concentric_Tubes_Robots" and "Tendon_Actuated_Robots"**
+There are two main folders associated with the different kinds of robots: "Concentric_Tubes_Robots" and "Tendon_Actuated_Robots".
+The organisation of the folders is identical to what will be described for a given ROBOT = CTCR or TACR. **

-## There are 2 main scripts :
+## Content

-**‚Äúmain.m‚Äù is a the standard Matlab code**
+** "Äúmain.m" is the main script using standard Matlab code.
-- Advantage : You have access to all the internal comments of the functions.
-- Drawback  : The computation time is quite long.

-**‚Äúmain_cpp.m‚Äù is a the Matlab code using MEX functions and C++ compiled functions.**
-- Advantage : The computation time is is greatly reduced.
-- Drawback  : You do not have access to all the internal comments of the functions.
+** "Äúmain_cpp.m" is similar to "main.m" but contains MEX functions running converted C++ code using the Matlab Coder app.
+** "ROBOT_CPP/" ontains the MEX functions.

 ## Folder contents :

-- **"CTCR_CPP" : Contains the MEX functions used to run the C++ compiled functions.
-The MEX functions are provided for Macintosh, Windows and Linux.**
+- **"CTCR_CPP" : Contains the MEX functions.**

 - **"CTCR_Config" : Contains several configuration files examples that can be used to test the code.**
 	- "Demo_11"  : CTCR n¬∞1 composed of 2 tubes